 Every pupil has a voice at Portmoak and has a role to play in taking our school forwards.
 As well as regular opportunities to review their learning and plan their next steps, pupils also help to guide the work of the school by contributing to pupil focus groups or pupil questionnaires.

 A large part of our work on increasing pupil voice has been through the work of the committees.
 Our pupils also take part in fortnightly responsibility groups, membership of these ranges from Primary 1-7 and every single child at Portmoak has a job to do.
-We have refreshed the way we are running committees for the 2016-17 session.
-Here are a few pictures of our committees:
+We refreshed the way we run committees last session, with P1-3 setting up their own committee.
+In 2017-18 we further developed the offering by re-instating the Library Committe.
+Here are a few pictures of our committees from last session:

 - Eco Committee